uribench/software-engineering-handbook/Topics/SSH Protocol.md

 phase, the SSH protocol uses strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the data that is exchanged between the client and server.

+See [How Does SSH Works][2] for more details on SSH session stages and their encryption technologies.

 ---

 [1]: https://www.ssh.com/ssh/protocol/
+[2]: /Topics/How%20Does%20SSH%20Works